Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Background

 \subsection{DNN Ownership Verification}

-Figure~\ref{fig:history} shows the history of proposed watermark schemes for DNNs.
 Since Uchida~\etal~\cite{uchida:icmr:2017} proposed the first approach to embedding watermarks into neural networks, various watermarking techniques have been proposed.
 In terms of their watermark embedding methodology, these watermarking techniques have been categorized into two types: trigger set-based and feature-based methods.
-Trigger set-based methods utilize additional training samples for DNNs to remember as watermarks~\cite{adi:usec:2018, guo:iccad:2018, zhang:asiaccs:2018, fan:nips:2019, li:acsac:2019, merrer:nca:2019, namba:asiaccs:2019, zhang:aaai:2020}.
+Trigger set-based methods utilize additional training samples as watermarks for DNNs~\cite{adi:usec:2018, guo:iccad:2018, zhang:asiaccs:2018, fan:nips:2019, li:acsac:2019, merrer:nca:2019, namba:asiaccs:2019, zhang:aaai:2020, jia:usec:2021}.
 Feature-based methods embed watermarks by modifying model features~\cite{uchida:icmr:2017, chen:icmr:2019, rouhani:asplos:2019}.

 Zhang~\etal~\cite{zhang:asiaccs:2018} proposed a representative trigger set-based method.
-They trained a model to learn predefined key pairs, each consisting of a key image and its label, which is different from the original label of the key image.
+They trained a model to learn predefined key pairs, each consisting of a key image and its target label.
 Specifically, they assigned a \emph{false} label with respect to the ground-truth function to the key image.
 The gist of their approach is that a model without the watermark is highly likely to emit a ground-truth label rather than the predefined false label for a given key image.
-Therefore, the owner can prove ownership afterwards by querying the model with the key images and checking whether the model outputs the predefined false label.
+Therefore, the owner can prove the ownership afterward by querying the model with the key images and checking whether the model outputs the predefined false label.
 In this scheme, the key images and their predefined false labels become a \emph{trigger set}.

 Other trigger set-based watermarking techniques employ more or less similar approaches, but Adi~\etal~\cite{adi:usec:2018} further integrated this scheme with cryptographic primitives to secure embedded watermarks.
-Unlike most researchers who have focused on image classification networks, Zhang~\etal~\cite{zhang:aaai:2020} recently proposed the first watermarking scheme for image processing networks.
+Recently, Jia~\etal~\cite{jia:usec:2021} proposed to train a model in the direction of tightly coupling the trigger set with a regular training set so that the trained model becomes robust against model stealing attacks.